Dillon Steuer

 Dillon Steuer (born April 5, 2002) is an American professional racing driver.
 He last competed part-time in the NASCAR Camping World Truck Series driving the No. 20 Chevrolet Silverado for Young's Motorsports.

 Racing career

 Early career

-Steuer, who comes from a racing family, started racing at age 10 after watching his father race at Riverhead Raceway in Long Island, New York.
+Steuer, who comes from a racing family, started racing at the age of ten after watching his father race at Riverhead Raceway in Long Island, New York.
 In 2016, Steuer's father retired in order to support his son's career.

 In 2017, Steuer won the inaugural Islip 300 at Riverhead Raceway at just 15 years old.

 Whelen Modified Tour

-Steuer made his NASCAR Whelen Modified Tour debut in 2017 at the Riverhead Raceway, finishing 9th.
-He also ran at Thompson Speedway, finishing 22nd, and again at Riverhead, finishing 7th.
+Steuer made his NASCAR Whelen Modified Tour debut in 2017 at the Riverhead Raceway, finishing ninth.
+He also ran at Thompson Speedway, finishing 22nd, and again at Riverhead, finishing seventh.

 Camping World Truck Series

 Steuer was announced to make his debut in the NASCAR Camping World Truck Series, running the No. 20 Chevrolet Silverado for Young's Motorsports in the 2022 Blue-Emu Maximum Pain Relief 200 at Martinsville Speedway.
 Steuer failed to finish the race, coming home in 32nd due to an accident.